Relintai/pandemonium_engine_docs/03_usage/04_ui/skinning_and_themes/03_gui_theme_type_variations.md

 throughout your project.
 Setting it up every time you add a new button element to your interface is a tedious task.

-To help with the organization and to better utilize the `power of themes doc_gui_skinning )` you can use theme type variations.
+To help with the organization and to better utilize the power of themes you can use theme type variations.
 These work like normal theme types, but instead of being self-sufficient and standalone they extend another, base type.